Hole by Hole

 fairway shot to the green which slopes back to the water.

-Named after the beer you could be looking forward to in our comfortable clubhouse.
-An easy shot to the green with two putts should see you with a Par to finish.
+Named after the beer you could be looking forward to in our comfortable clubhouse halfway round.
+An easy shot to the green with two putts should see you with a Par to see you through the halfway mark.